how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 What’s the Difference Between a Bartender and a Mixologist?

-The terms bartender and mixologist are often used interchangeably but despite the skill overlap in both roles, they are actually two different things.
-Not all bartenders are mixologists while mixologists may sometimes work as bartenders.
+The terms bartender and mixologist are often used interchangeably, but despite the skill overlap in both roles, they are actually two different things.
+Not all bartenders are mixologists, but mixologists may sometimes work as bartenders.

-It’s easier to make the distinction when you think of mixologists as cocktail specialists.
-Mixologists have extensive drink knowledge and are always looking to create new drink recipes that will bring bar experience to the next level.
-Their focus is on the art of preparing and inventing cocktails, using their in-depth understanding of flavor profiles and ingredients to craft unique, palate-pleasing cocktail recipes.
+It’s easier to distinguish mixologists as cocktail specialists.
+Mixologists have extensive drink knowledge and are always looking to create new drink recipes to take the bar experience to the next level.
+They focus on preparing and inventing cocktails, using their in-depth understanding of flavor profiles and ingredients to craft unique, palate-pleasing cocktail recipes.
 They often use flair bartending techniques to offer an experience while drinking.

 Two bartenders mixing drinks

-Mixologists may devote some time working behind the bar as bartenders or bar managers but they can choose to work in the background, allocating their time to their craft.
-Additionally, they may also work as consultants and help develop cocktail menus where drinks are served.
+Mixologists may devote some time working behind the bar as bartenders or bar managers, but they can choose to work in the background, allocating their time to their craft.
+They may also work as consultants and help develop cocktail menus where drinks are served.

 • Strong communication skills